Best Fitness Tracker Review – Top 5 Fittest List for March, 2023 with Buying Guide

 5. Jawbone UP3 Fitness Tracker

 Here’s our bargain-basement choice.
-Believe it or not, it’s half the price of the Misfit Ray (available for well under $50) yet still a very good all-day fitness tracker.
+Believe it or not, it’s less expensive than the Misfit Ray yet still a very good all-day fitness tracker.

 The UP3 looks like a teal bangle (five other colors are available), with all control of the tracker managed by a smartphone app which is compatible with most Android and some later iOS devices – if you don’t connect it to a device, you’ll have no idea what information it’s collected.